Homes For Sale

 "All aboard" the Grapevine Vintage Railroad in Historic Downtown Grapevine.
-A round-trip ride from Grapevine's Cotton Belt Railroad Depot to Fort Worth's Historic Stockyards Station in an 1896 steam locomotive not your style?
-You could try a visit to one of the nine Texas wineries located in Grapevine.
+If a round-trip ride from Grapevine's Cotton Belt Railroad Depot to Fort Worth's Historic Stockyards Station in an 1896 steam locomotive isn't your style, you could try a visit to one of the nine Texas wineries located in Grapevine.

-Perhaps you'd want to take a stroll down Grapevine's Main Street to see the restored Palace Arts Theatre, home of the Grapevine Opry.
-Just be sure to check out Main Street's other historic buildings housing all types of stores and galleries offering antiques, arts , and handcrafted items.
+Perhaps you want to take a stroll down Grapevine's Main Street to see the restored Palace Arts Theatre, home of the Grapevine Opry.
+Just be sure to check out Main Street's other historic buildings housing all types of stores and galleries offering antiques, arts, and handcrafted items.
 You'll even find the town Blacksmith there.

-While Grapefest is the best known festival the city hosts, there is a celebration going on in town most every month.
+While Grapefest may be the best known festival Grapevine hosts, there is a celebration going on in town almost every month.